Joker316701882/Deep-Image-Matting/README.md

 3. Testing time ,use original size (or resize it to the closest number which can be divided by 32).
 I don't have free GPU to keep working on this, so above suggestions are not verified to be useful.
 If it helps, let me know : )

+**2018-4-24:**
+Because I changed implementation of 'unpool' so the test code can't work now.
+I have no plan to modify this repo but probably restart a new repo for Image Matting with brand new algorithm in near future.

 *My Chinese blog about the implementation of this paper* http://blog.leanote.com/post/calebge/Deep-Image-Matting%E5%A4%8D%E7%8E%B0%E8%BF%87%E7%A8%8B%E6%80%BB%E7%BB%93  <br />